brandom/search-toggle-ignore-files/README.md

 ## Extension Settings

+This extension contributes the following settings:

+- `toggleIgnoreFiles.toggleGlobally`: When enabled, the toggle command will update global (user) settings instead of workspace settings.
+Default: `false`

-This extension doesn't add any new settings.
-It simply toggles the built-in VS Code setting:
+The extension toggles these built-in VS Code settings:

 - `search.useIgnoreFiles`: When enabled, search will respect `.gitignore` files